Socratic1/Reciate/README.md

   - Members join communities

+  - Members offer gifts

+  The [gift](https://en.wikipedia.org/wiki/Gift_economy) is a concept coming from cultural anthropology.

+  A gift can be anything, from taking another community member out to coffee to organizing a community activity

-  - Members appreciate the actions of other members of their communities
+  - Members appreciate the gifts of other members of their communities

   Optionally, at the end or beginning of the day/week members can receive a notification with reminders of what they appreciated that day/week.